Water, Power and Oceans

 Nearly 40% of the population of the United States lives along the coast, and the ocean provides jobs for over 2.3 million Americans.
 Six major industries, including tourism, mineral extraction, marine transportation, and fisheries generate more than $200 billion annually.
 This incredible economic engine is dependent on clean, resilient environments that can continue to provide us with resources.
 It is therefore imperative that we protect and restore our oceans and coasts from a changing climate, natural disasters, and human activities.

-- Global warming continues to change our climate, the incidence of natural disasters is likely increase.
+- Global warming continues to change our climate, the incidence of natural disasters is likely to increase.
 For example, sea level rise, led on by a warmer ocean and atmosphere, will make storm surges much more likely to cause damage and put people’s lives at risk.
 This issue can be addressed in two ways: reducing the extent of climate change by regulating human activities that are contributing to climate change, and making coastal communities more resilient so that they are better able to prepare for and respond to natural disasters.
 Increasing the resilience of coastal communities requires funds to be appropriated to federal agencies to build up the capacity of these communities.
 Unfortunately, coastal resilience is not being provided adequate funding by Republican appropriation bills.
 Equally important is having adequate monitoring and observing capabilities along our coasts to be able to predict and forecast natural disasters.
 This is accomplished by the Integrated Ocean Observing System (IOOS), a national-regional partnership administered by NOAA which has not been reauthorized by the Republican Congress.

 - Human activities can directly impact the health of our coasts and oceans.
-With the amount of oil and gas extraction activity along our coasts, events like the BP Deepwater Horizon (DWH) oil spill are a constant possibility that we need to minimize and prepare for.
+With the amount of oil and gas extraction activity along our coasts, events like the BP Deepwater Horizon (DWH) oil spills are a constant possibility that we need to minimize and prepare for.
 Five years after DWH, we are still working to understand all the consequences of the spilled oil and applied dispersants.
 Moving forward, we need to apply stricter safety regulations while continuing our commitment to restore the areas of Louisiana, Mississippi, Texas, Alabama, and Florida affected by the spill.
-Nearly $700 million have been applied to 54 Gulf restoration projects, and although these projects are making great progress, it will likely take decades for the coastline and ecosystems to fully recover.
+Nearly $700 million has been applied to 54 Gulf restoration projects, and although these projects are making great progress, it will likely take decades for the coastline and ecosystems to fully recover.
 The recent settlement between BP and the federal, state and local governments of $18.7 billion was the largest settlement in history for an environmental disaster, and although this is a step in the right direction, there is still a lot of work to be done.

 - Other human activities, like marine aquaculture, provide direct benefits to the local community, as well as increase the national food production.
 Marine aquaculture is still a relatively small industry in the U.S. but should be encouraged to develop in a responsible and sustainable way, by minimizing the ecological footprint of the operation and eliminating its chemical or biological pollution.